Lower Secondary Programme

 Core Subjects

-With the implementation of Full Subject Based Banding (FSBB), students
+With the implementation of Full Subject-Based Banding (FSBB), students

 Common Curriculum Subjects

-common curriculum.
-Differentiated instruction (D.I.), customisation and
+via the common curriculum.
+Differentiated instruction (D.I.), customisation,

-among diverse learners:
+objectives among diverse learners:

 Subjects |